Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. Examples of manifolds and bundles

-\subsubsection{bounded geometry}
+\subsection{Bounded geometry}

-Let $ ( M, g ) $ be a connected Riemannian manifold modeled on a Hilbert space $ \mathbb{H} $ and equipped with the \emph{Levi-Civita connection} where $ g $ is a \emph{Riemannian metric}.
-Let $ R $ be the \emph{curvature tensor} induced by the Levi-Civita connection and $ r(m) $ the \emph{injectivity radius} at $ m \in M $, i.e. the supremum radius for which the exponential map at $ m $ is a diffeomorphism.
-See e.g. \cite{Kli95} for these basic conceptions.
+Let $ ( M, g ) $ be a connected Riemannian manifold modeled on a Hilbert space $ \mathbb{H} $ and equipped with the \emph{Levi-Civita connection} where $ g $ is the \emph{Riemannian metric}.
+Let $ R $ be the \emph{curvature tensor} induced by the Levi-Civita connection and $ r(m) $ the \emph{injectivity radius} at $ m \in M $ (i.e. the supremum radius for which the exponential map at $ m $ is a diffeomorphism).
+See e.g. \cite{Kli95} for these basic concepts.

-\begin{defi}[bounded geometry] A $ C^{k+2} $ complete Riemannian manifold $ ( M, g ) $ has $ k $-th order \textbf{bounded geometry} if the following hold: \begin{enumerate}[(i)] \item the injectivity radius of $ M $ is positive, i.e. $ r(M) = \inf_{m \in M} r(m) > 0 $; \item the covariant derivatives of $ R $ up to $ k $-th order and $ R $ are uniformly bounded, i.e.
+\begin{defi}[Bounded geometry] A $ C^{k+2} $ complete Riemannian manifold $ ( M, g ) $ has $ k $th order \textbf{bounded geometry} if the following hold: \begin{enumerate}[(i)] \item the injectivity radius of $ M $ is positive, i.e., $ r(M) = \inf_{m \in M} r(m) > 0 $; \item the covariant derivatives of $ R $ up to $ k $th order and $ R $ are uniformly bounded, i.e.,

-\end{enumerate} \end{defi} See also \cite{Ama15, DSS16, Eld13, Eic91} for details where the readers can find many \emph{concrete} examples of Riemannian manifolds having bounded geometry and look into some motivations coming from differential equations and dynamical systems.
-Note that \emph{every $ C^{k+2} $ compact Riemannian manifold has $ k $-th order bounded geometry}.
-The global definition of bounded geometry does not give a very clear relation with our assumptions.
-In \cite{Ama15}, the author introduced the uniformly regular Riemannian manifolds, and proved that a Riemannian manifold admitting bounded geometry is uniformly regular.
+\end{enumerate} \end{defi} See also \cite{Ama15, DSS16, Eld13, Eic91} where the readers can find many \emph{concrete} examples of Riemannian manifolds having bounded geometry.
+Note that \emph{every $ C^{k+2} $ compact Riemannian manifold has $ k $th order bounded geometry}.
+The global definition of bounded geometry does not give a very clear relation to our assumptions.
+In \cite{Ama15}, the author introduced uniformly regular Riemannian manifolds, and proved that a Riemannian manifold admitting bounded geometry is uniformly regular.